 In January 2020, the Japanese carmaker announced a new all-electric SUV that allegedly slowed the arrival also due to Covid.
 That will be the first totally electric step.

 To follow, the solid state battery that seems to be making progress almost everywhere among the car manufacturers.
-Recently a promising announcement from QuantumScape, an American company that shows a battery with charging from 0% to 80% in 15 minutes.
+Recently a promising announcement by QuantumScape, an American company that shows a battery with charging from 0% to 80% in 15 minutes.

 Almost all, however, declare long times, coming to foresee the introduction of a solid state battery not before 2025.
 Some even after.